 While seemingly insignificant, the consistent kindness of a nut-free dessert helped Laura lower her defenses just enough to start building a relationship with Patty.
 Over time and through many conversations, Patty learned her story.

-Following in the footsteps of her absent mother, Laura become a stripper and prostitute and never finished high school.
+Following in the footsteps of her absent mother, Laura became a stripper and prostitute and never finished high school.
 Her emotional walls and tough-girl attitude were defense mechanisms to keep out the harsh world around her.

 Building Trust in Tragedy